emujicad/intro-foundry/test/4_Console/README_en.md

-# Console Tests (ConsoletTest.t.sol)
+# Console Tests (ConsoleTest.t.sol)

-This Solidity contract (`ConsoletTest.t.sol`) is a simple example demonstrating how to use Foundry's `console.log` functions for debugging and logging information during test execution.
+This Solidity contract (`ConsoleTest.t.sol`) is a simple example demonstrating how to use Foundry's `console.log` functions for debugging and logging information during test execution.
 It's an invaluable tool for Solidity developers, allowing them to inspect the state and execution flow of contracts similarly to how `console.log` would be used in JavaScript.

 ## Key Features